snarfed/wordpress-semantic-linkbacks/README.md

 Semantic Linkbacks uses [Microformats 2](http://microformats.org/wiki/microformats2) to get information about the linked post and it is highly extensible to also add support for other forms of markup.

+## Privacy and Data Collection ##

+This plugin collects data from sites that send webmentions for the purpose of displaying richer comments on a site.
+This data is under the control of the site owner.
+It is the personal responsibility of that individual or individuals to remove any information at the request of the original content creator.
+Over time, we will add additional tools to assist in doing so.

 ## Frequently Asked Questions ##

 ### Do I need to mark up my site? ###